 How to Modify Child Custody in Indiana

 When you and your child's life has experienced a substantial change, it may be time to modify your current custody plan.
 Our Carmel modification attorneys can assist our clients with modifying child custody plans to reflect the changing needs of their child.
-Our team at Hollingsworth Roberts Means can offer you support through the modification process and resolve disputes that arise from the other parent.
+Our team at Hollingsworth Roberts Means in Carmel and Indianapolis can offer you support through the modification process and resolve disputes that arise from the other parent.

 Learn more about: